There are no minimal effectively inseparable theories: Introduction

+Given a meta-mathematical property related to incompleteness/undecidability, a natural question is: are there minimal theories with this property?
+For essentially undecidable theories, \cite{PV} proves that there are no minimal essentially undecidable theories with respect to (w.r.t. for short) interpretability.

-In this work, we examine the limit of effectively inseparable theories.
-Our question is: are there minimal effectively inseparable theories?
+Effective inseparability is an important meta-mathematical property of RE theories: (1) effective inseparability can be viewed as an effective version of essential undecidability; (2) recursion-theoretic proofs of metamathematical results tend to rely on an effectively inseparable pair of RE sets and its properties.
+In this work, we examine the question: are there minimal effectively inseparable theories?
 The answer of this question depends on how we define the notion of minimality.
-If we view a theory as minimal if it has a minimal number of axioms, then Robinson Arithmetic $\mathbf{Q}$ is a minimal {\sf EI} theory.
-If we view a theory as minimal if it has a minimal Turing degree, then all {\sf EI} theories are minimal since any {\sf EI} theory is creative and hence has Turing degree $0^{\prime}$.
-Thus, it makes no sense to ask for minimal {\sf EI} theories with respect to Turing degree.
-In this paper, we examine whether there are minimal {\sf EI} theories w.r.t interpretation.
+If we view a theory as minimal if it has a minimal number of axioms, then Robinson Arithmetic $\mathbf{Q}$ is a minimal {\sf EI} theory since $\mathbf{Q}$ is finitely axiomatized.
+For a theory which is not finitely axiomatizable, if we view it as minimal if it has a minimal number of axiom schemes, then the Vaught set theory $\mathbf{VS}$ (see Definition \ref{def of VS}) is a minimal {\sf EI} theory (see Fact \ref{fact on VS}) since $\mathbf{VS}$ has only one axiom scheme.
+If we view an {\sf EI} theory as minimal if, after deleting one of its axioms, the remaining theory is no longer {\sf EI}, then $\mathbf{Q}$ is a minimal {\sf EI} theory since it is minimal effectively undecidable: if an axiom of $\mathbf{Q}$ is deleted, then the remaining theory is not {\sf EU} (\cite[p.62]{undecidable}).
+If we view a theory as minimal if it has a minimal Turing degree, then all {\sf EI} theories are minimal since any {\sf EI} theory has Turing degree $\mathbf{0}^{\prime}$ by Lemma \ref{relation about EI}.
+Thus, it makes no sense to ask for minimal {\sf EI} theories w.r.t.
+Turing degree.
+In this paper, we examine the question whether there are minimal {\sf EI} theories w.r.t. interpretability.

-An effective inseparable pair of RE sets is about sets of natural numbers.
-In this paper, we introduce {\sf tEI} theories, the theory version of {\sf EI} theories, and prove the following three main theorems: \begin{description} \item[Main Theorem One] There are no minimal {\sf tEI} theories w.r.t. interpretation: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretation. \item[Main Theorem Two] There are no minimal {\sf EI} theories w.r.t. interpretation: for any {\sf EI} theory $T$, we can effectively find a theory which is {\sf EI} and strictly weaker than $T$ w.r.t. interpretation. \item[Main Theorem Three] {\sf tEI} is equivalent with {\sf EI}. \end{description}
+An effectively inseparable pair of RE sets is about sets of natural numbers.
+In this paper, we introduce {\sf tEI} theories, the theory version of {\sf EI} theories, and prove the main theorem that there are no minimal {\sf tEI} theories w.r.t. interpretability: for any {\sf tEI} theory $T$, we can effectively find a theory which is {\sf tEI} and strictly weaker than $T$ w.r.t. interpretability.
+By a theorem due to Marian B. Pour-EI, we show that {\sf tEI} is equivalent with {\sf EI}.
+Thus, there are no minimal {\sf EI} theories w.r.t. interpretability.
+Moreover, we show that there are no minimal finitely axiomatizable {\sf EI} theories w.r.t. interpretability.
+We give two proofs of this result.

-Even if {\sf tEI} is equivalent with {\sf EI}, the proof of the Main Theorem One is totally different from the proof of the Main Theorem Two.
-Based on the equivalence of {\sf tEI} with {\sf EI}, we can view the proof of the Main Theorem One as a second proof of the Main Theorem Two.